s183558/MLOps6_Project/README.md

 Mlops Project of Transformer model for tweets classification

+## Goal for the project

+The goal of the project is to take look at a bunch of tweets, and then let a NLP model figure out if the tweet is about a real disaster or not (binary).

+## Framework to use

+We are using Hugginface encoder something something

+## Data for the model

+The data used to train and validate our model is data from a Kaggle competition: https://www.kaggle.com/competitions/nlp-getting-started/data?select=test.csv.
+As we cannot get access to the labels of the test set provided, we will partician the training set into a training set aswell.

+## Model of the project

+We plan on using a NLP model

 ## Project structure

 The directory structure of the project looks like this: